DanaFineTLV/renovate/readme.md

 * GitHub Action: [renovatebot/github-action](https://github.com/renovatebot/github-action).
 * GitLab Runner: [Renovate Runner project](https://gitlab.com/renovate-bot/renovate-runner/)
 * AzureDevOps action: [Renovate Me extension](https://marketplace.visualstudio.com/items?itemName=jyc.vsts-extensions-renovate-me)
-_Note: This extension is created and maintained personally by a Renovate developer/user so support requests relating to the extension itself cannot be answered directly in the main Renovate repository._
+<br>Note: This extension is created and maintained personally by a Renovate developer/user so support requests relating to the extension itself cannot be answered directly in the main Renovate repository._
 * Custom pipeline: You can create a custom pipeline with a **yml** definition that triggers **npx renovate**.
 [More details on how to configure the pipeline](https://docs.renovatebot.com/modules/platform/azure/).

 ### Run Renovate CLI
-There are several ways to run the Renovate CLI directly.
-See docs: [Running Renovate](https://docs.renovatebot.com/getting-started/running/) for all options.
+There are several ways to run the Renovate CLI directly. <br>See docs: [Running Renovate](https://docs.renovatebot.com/getting-started/running/) for all options.
 **Targets: GitHub, GitLab, Bitbucket, AzureDevOps, AWS Code Commit, Gitea, Forgejo, Gerrit (experimental)**

 **Run Renovate as an npm command**